Osteology

 Osteologists frequently work in the public and private sector as consultants for museums, scientists for research laboratories, scientists for medical investigations and/or for companies producing osteological reproductions in an academic context.
+The role of an osteologist entails understanding the macroscopic and microscopic anatomies of bones for both humans and non-humans (courses in non-human osteology is known as zooarchaeology).

 Osteology and osteologists should not be confused with the pseudoscientific practice of osteopathy and its practitioners, osteopaths.